DigicoolThings/HxD_DasmDataInspectorPlugin/README.md

 For each configured CPU, a .csv based instruction definition file is also included.

-To get started, I initially created a Motorola MC6800 definition file as: Dasm6800.csv I've now also added several other processor definition files including 6502 etc. (refer below), and have started on a MC6809 definition file.
+To get started, I initially created a Motorola MC6800 definition file as: Dasm6800.csv I've now also added several other processor definition files including 6502 family etc. (refer below), and also the more complex MC6809 8/16 bit processor definition file.

 To assist with debugging your own definition .csv files (or any changes you might want to make), the .ini file provides for a log file to be enabled.
 This provides visibility of the .csv file parsing and format errors (typos?) that are identified.